-We are an OLEV Approved Electric Vehicle Homecharge Scheme installer.
+We are an OZEV Approved Electric Vehicle Homecharge Scheme installer.
 We can claim the government grant on your behalf.
 The grant currently contributes £350.00 towards a home charging point installation (terms and conditions apply).

 We are also an NICEIC Approved Contractor and Domestic Installer.
 Upon completion of the installation, we will provide you with an Electrical Installation Certificate for your new charging point.

 Here at We Are EV we will help you decide which charging point works best for you.
 Our in house team has installed hundreds of charging points in all types of properties.
 We are qualified and experienced to advise you on the best solution for you and your vehicle.

 We offer a free charging point installation assessment.
 We can do a desktop survey of your property via photos and/or video.
 Our qualified electricians assess your electrical system, recommend any preparation that may be required, and run through in detail what will happen on the day of your installation.
 Please contact us if you would like to arrange an assessment.